valleyceo/code_journal/readme.md

 │   ├── a.
 1D - Paint House 1.py
 │   ├── a.
 1D - Paint House 2 - with color cost.py
 │   ├── a.
 1D - Paint House 3 - with already painted houses.py
 │   ├── a.
+1D - Path - Combinations - Number of Ways to Select Buildings.py
+│   ├── a.
 1D - Rod Cutting Problem.py
 │   ├── a.
 1D - Unique BSTs.py
 │   ├── a.
 1D - Word Break.py